 - Complex Systems

-The Institute for Mathematical Physics concentrates on the Mathematical Physics research themes:
+The Institute for Mathematical Physics concentrates on mathematical physics research themes:

-The Institute of Probability, Analysis and Dynamics research themes are intricately intertwined:
+The Institute for Probability, Analysis and Dynamics research themes are intricately intertwined:

 - Analysis and Partial Differential Equations